bartvanhoey/ABPx/ABPxExplained.md

 ![CrudAppService snippet!](images/crudappservice.gif "Generate an AppService class that inherits from the CrudAppService base class!")

-### Generate Launch configurations for your ABP application
+### Generate Launch Configurations for your ABP application

 When opening an ABP application in **Visual Studio Code**, the editor will show you **a notification** (if not, hit CTRL+SHIFT+P to Restart OmniSharp).